babelouest/rhonabwy/API.md

 In Rhonabwy library, the supported algorithms are the following:
 - Supported Encryption Algorithm (`enc`) for JWE payload encryption: `A128CBC-HS256`, `A192CBC-HS384`, `A256CBC-HS512`, `A128GCM`, `A256GCM`
 - Supported Cryptographic Algorithms for Key Management: `RSA1_5` (RSAES-PKCS1-v1_5), `dir` (Direct use of a shared symmetric key)

+If you don't specify a Content Encryption Key or an Initialization Vector before the serialization, Rhonabwy will automatically generate one or the other or both depending on the algorithm specified.

 ### JWE example